-The legal problem or challenge often times in obtaining liability against the property owner is proving that the property owner (if the property was rented to the dog owner) had:
+The legal problem or challenge often in obtaining liability against the property owner is proving that the property owner (if the property was rented to the dog owner) had:

 1. prior notice of the dog's vicious propensities,